dedlobe/practice/README.md

-Find a String in Another Sentence
+Practices i do as a hobby.